-The consultation process, began in May 2019 and will run until December 2019, this has been achieved (thus far), through a range of engagement events; (Moving Forward Together events), stakeholder groups (PSUC group/Carers forum) and both the Strategic Planning Group (SPG) and the two Locality Planning Groups and their respective networks.
+The consultation process, began in May 2019 and ran until February 2020, this has been achieved (thus far), through a range of engagement events; (Moving Forward Together events), stakeholder groups (PSUC group/Carers forum) and both the Strategic Planning Group (SPG) and the two Locality Planning Groups and their respective networks.
 The next stage will be to further engage with the public, carers, service users and with Third sector and Independent sector colleagues to widely share the document.